Skip to main content Skip to footer

 Called "ambient medical transcription" or "ambient clinical intelligence," this software (developed by companies like Nuance and DeepScribe) uses AI and natural language processing to fully automate medical documentation.

-With this software, you turn on the app on a medical professional’s phone, medical cart computer, or medical tablet.
+With this software, you turn on the app on a medical professional's phone, battery-powered medical computer, or medical tablet.
 Then, these ambient medical transcription apps can work in the background to recognize, record, transcribe, and input all relevant medical data being discussed during the patient visit.
 The software even integrates with many existing EMR platforms.

 Like medical tablets, this ambient transcription software allows doctors and nurses to be more personal, friendly, and conversational, since they don't have to focus so much on the details of note taking and EMR.